zackgoodson/Scripts/README.md

 15. ssl_ciphers=HIGH
 -Restricts the SSL/TLS cipher suites to strong, high-security algorithms, ensuring secure encryption and preventing the use of weak ciphers.

-> Fifth, the script generates a TLS certificate if there isn't one. **NOTE: This is not ideal, especially in production or lager scale environments.** Avoid using this method outside of internal and small-scale use cases as it can introduce usability and potential security issues, especially in a production environment.
+<br> Fifth, the script generates a TLS certificate if there isn't one. **NOTE: This is not ideal, especially in production or lager scale environments.** Avoid using this method outside of internal and small-scale use cases as it can introduce usability and potential security issues, especially in a production environment.
 Get a legitimate certificate from a Certificate Authority (there are lots of resources on this topic online).
 The self-signed key (if generated) is stored at this location: /etc/ssl/certs/vsftpd.pem and /etc/ssl/private/vsftpd.key

-> Sixth, the script restarts the service, ensuring the changes are implemented, and enables vsftpd to start on boot.
+<br> Sixth, the script restarts the service, ensuring the changes are implemented, and enables vsftpd to start on boot.

   **What it's good for:** <br>